 21. Social dictionary, Minsk, 1991.

-23. Fund of time and activities in the social. sphere, M: Nauka, 1989.
+23. Fund of time and events in social media. sphere, M: Nauka, 1989.

-Appendix 1
+Application 1

 Test.
-“Do you know how to influence others”, according to A.V.
+“Do you know how to influence others,” according to A.V.
 Agrashenkov.

-Answer "yes" or "no" to the following questions.
+Answer yes or no to the following questions.

 A) yes (5 points);